 Field-hunting tip

-Look in strewn field deposits country — that is the host setting where moldavite typically forms.
-If you start seeing none in float, you are in the right ground.
+Look in strewn field deposits country, the host setting where moldavite typically forms.
 Field specimens usually show a tektite forms, aerodynamically shaped, pitted and wrinkled surfaces habit, so train your eye for that shape before scanning the outcrop.